Your home is probably one of the biggest purchases you’ll ever make. Take the following steps to maximise the chances of it being a great investment.

 5. Use your head, not your heart

-Don't be afraid to walk away from a bad deal.
-There will be other properties, maybe even better ones.
-Remember that this is a financial transaction and that your terms must be met.
+Many good things in life come from following your heart.
+Property ownership is rarely one of them.
+Don't be afraid to walk away if the deal isn’t right.
+There will be other properties.
+Remember that this is a financial transaction and your terms must be met.

 6. Negotiate as much as you can